InterWorks-Public/Date-Engineering-Documentation-Guide/04_DB_Architecture/ER_Diagram.md

 ---

-## 1. ER Diagram 📌
+## 1. ER Diagram
 The **ER Diagram** should be embedded below or linked as an image/PDF for easy reference.

 ### **Diagram Format Options:**
-- **📌 Preferred:** Directly embed the diagram if supported by your documentation tool.
+- **Preferred:** Directly embed the diagram if supported by your documentation tool.
 - **Alternative:** Provide a **download link** if the diagram is too large.